awsdocs/aws-mobile-developer-guide/doc_source/how-to-integrate-an-existing-bucket.rst

 #.
 In the code snippet labeled :guilabel:`Get AWSCredentials` displayed by the console, copy the Identity Pool ID and the Region for use in a following configuration step.

-Set up the required Amazon IAM permissions
+Set Up the Required Amazon IAM Permissions
 -------------------------------------------

 #.
 Go to `Amazon IAM Console <https://console.aws.amazon.com/iam/home>`__ and choose :guilabel:`Roles`.